indeep-xyz/find-git-uncommitted/README.md

 #### e PATH

-file path for exclude list.
-syntax of the exclude list refer to './exclude-default.conf'.
+file path for the exclude list. syntax of the exclude list refer to './exclude.conf'.

-the exclude function is run to `find -path 'PATH(in list)' -prune` command. for example, if PATH is '/tmp/dirname' then exclude '/tmp/dirname/*' and include '/tmp/direname'.
+the exclude function is run to `find -path 'RegExp(in list)' -prune` command. for example, if PATH is '/tmp/dirname' then exclude '/tmp/dirname/*' and include '/tmp/direname'.

 #### E

-enable to exclude file as default.
+load the exclude file as default. that file path is _exclude.conf_ in the same directory as _find-git-uncommitted_ .

 #### h,?